 And you’re done!
 Nothing left to do but wait and see what the users do.

 Don’t be too hasty.
-Reliable information never comes quick.
+Reliable information never comes quickly.
 Once you start growing your list, you can use marketing software like HubSpot to nurture them and eventually convert them into clients.

-By now you should know the HUGE difference between meticulously steering your potential clients until they become customers, as opposed to dropping them off on a random landing page and hoping for the best.
+Elementor isn’t only a Page Builder and it can also be used as a WordPress funnel builder plugin – by now you should know the difference between meticulously steering your potential clients until they become customers, as opposed to dropping them off on a random landing page and hoping for the best.